 Want to know more about ETFs?
 Watch the following one-minute video, and you’ll pick up some valuable info.
 Or, if you prefer, scroll down to read the full transcript to find out what I said.

 You also can learn how to send in a question of your own below.

-For more information on this topic, check out “How to Get Started Investing When You Don’t Have Much Money” and “15 Things You Really Should Know About Money in 2018.”
+For more information on this topic, check out “How to Get Started Investing With $500 or Less” and “12 Money Facts That Everyone Should Know in 2019.”
 You can also go to the search at the top of this page, put in the word “invest” and find plenty of information on just about everything relating to this topic.

 Got a question of your own to ask?
 Scroll down past the transcript.